timpark/did/README.md

 Note that while you must type the task name the same each time, only the first five characters of the task name are printed in the report.
-Since many people are often up past midnight, an option is given to easily add a task done yesterday.
+Since people can be up past midnight, an option is given to easily add a task done yesterday.

 There are defines at the top of the program where you can change the characters used for the report and the filename used.
 You may wish to give it an absolute filename in a backed-up or synced directory.

+A task can be done more than once a day.
+It will be marked in the grid as 2-9, then A-Z (for 10-35), then with a plus sign for higher counts.

 Usage: